ridgelab/ssva/README.md

 ### Annovar

 The main package download for Annovar can be found [here](http://annovar.openbioinformatics.org/en/latest/user-guide/download/).
-Once Annovar software has been downloaded, it can be used to download 4 other required databases.
+Once Annovar software has been downloaded, it can be used to download 3 other required databases.
+To download the additional databases use the following command three times:

+`./annotate_variation.pl -buildver hg19 -downdb -webfrom annovar <name of db> <output_folder(usually humandb/)>`

+The abbreviations for the databases used by SVA are as follows:
+  - gerp++gt2
+  - exac03
+  - 1000g2015aug

+### hg19 Reference Genome

+SVA requires the hg19 genome separated by chromosome.
+Instructions on how to download this are given on UCSC website [here](http://hgdownload.cse.ucsc.edu/goldenPath/hg19/chromosomes/).
+The files must be uncompressed as explained in the previous link.

+### UCSC RefSeq file

+The required RefSeq file comes from the [UCSC table browser](https://genome.ucsc.edu/cgi-bin/hgTables).
+Included in the main directory of the github directory, the user does not need to download their own RefSeq file.

 <a name="instruct"/>

 ## III.
 Usage Instructions and Examples